Regardless of your gender, age or genetics, anyone can tone and build muscle.

 This beginners guide to building muscle is meant for those of you who have been weight training consistently for at least 4 months.

 It is critical that you understand how the muscle building process works before attempting a muscle building program.
-Let's go through the entire process from start to finish.
+The guide is as follows:

 Given the right conditions, the human body has the potential to be a growth machine.